7 Types of Investor Personality and How to Guide Them

 Consider mutual funds focused on clean energy or social justice that cater to their interests.

-• The New Investor
+• The New Age Investor

 Good Habits